-An oxygen cylinder, also known as an oxygen tank, is a device that stores compressed liquid oxygen.
-This oxygen is delivered to the user through an oxygen mask or cannula.
+An oxygen cylinder, also known as an oxygen tank, is a storage device that contains compressed liquid oxygen.
+The oxygen from the cylinder is delivered to the user through an oxygen mask or cannula.
+It provides a finite amount of oxygen and requires refilling when the supply runs low.

 Besides COVID, several conditions cause a person’s oxygen levels to fall below the desired normal levels.
 Some of these conditions include: